- What is Home Performance

 How can I check the status of a company that represents their business as a BPI GoldStar Contractor?

 Beware of imitators!
 Only current BPI GoldStar Contractors with full credentials are listed on the BPI website.
 If a contractor claims that they are a BPI GoldStar Contractor, but they are not listed on BPI's Contractor Locator Tool, then they are not actually a BPI GoldStar Contractor.

 Common Building Problems

 Yes.
-One common problem Home Performance retrofits correct is uncontrolled air leakage through the building envelope.
-Warm, moist, conditioned air passes from the living space though the walls on its way outside.
+One common problem that home performance retrofits correct is uncontrolled air leakage through the building envelope.
+Warm, moist, conditioned air passes from the living space through the walls on its way outside.
 When that warm air reaches the cooler temperatures within the wall cavity or inside a window frame, it drops the moisture on condensing surfaces, which can help contribute to mold.
 The American Lung Association® Healthy House® guidelines require homes to be more airtight to improve unplanned moisture movement.
 Although some stories in the media attribute indoor air quality problems to houses being built too tightly, the reality is that homes need proper mechanical ventilation to ensure clean air is coming into the home where it is supposed to.

 There are some aspects you can probably tackle alone, but whole-home energy audits are best performed by a qualified technician for two reasons:

 - Properly diagnosing home performance problems and prescribing solutions requires a building science specialist background that most homeowners do not have.